-cc: Tom Steffens, US Army Corps of Engineers, Washington Field Office Sonia Carrillo, DWQ, Transportation Permitting Unit File Copy Page 4 of 4
+CC: Tom Steffens, US Army Corps of Engineers, Washington Field Office Garcy Ward, NC DWR, Washington Regional Office File Copy

-DWQ Project No.: County:
+DWR Project No.: County:

-Applicant:

 Project Name:

-Date of Issuance of 401 Water Quality Certification:
+Quality Certification:

-Certificate of Completion

-Upon completion of all work approved within the 401 Water Quality Certification or applicable Buffer Rules, and any subsequent modifications, the applicant is required to return this certificate to the 401 Transportation Permitting Unit, North Carolina Division of Water Quality, 1650 Mail Service Center, Raleigh, NC, 27699-1650.
-This form may be returned to DWQ by the applicant, the applicant's authorized agent, or the project engineer.
-It is not necessary to send certificates from all of these.
+modifications, the applicant is requ Water Resources, 1650 Mail Servi Certificate of Completion oved within the 401 Water Quality Certification or applicable Buffer uired to return this certificate to the 401 Transportation Permitting Unice Center, Raleigh, NC, 27699-1650.
+This form may be returned to I be project engineer.
+It is not necessary to send certificates from all of nit, North Carolina Division of DWR by the applicant, the

+, o project engineer.
+The net necessary to come continued from all of those.

 Applicant's Certification

-I, , hereby state that, to the best of my abilities, due care and diligence was used in the observation of the construction such that the construction was observed to be built within substantial compliance and intent of the 401 Water Quality Certification and Buffer Rules, the approved plans and specifications, and other supporting materials.
+I, , hereby state that, to the best of my abilities, due care a ch that the construction was observed to be built within substantial courfer Rules, the approved plans and specifications, and other supporting and diligence was used in the mpliance and intent of the 401 ng materials.

 Signature: Date:

-Agent's Certification I, , hereby state that, to the best of my abilities, due care and diligence was used in the observation of the construction such that the construction was observed to be built within substantial compliance and intent of the 401 Water Quality Certification and Buffer Rules, the approved plans and specifications, and other supporting materials.
+Agent's Certification I, observation of the construction suc Water Quality Certification and Bu , hereby state that, to the best of my abilities, due care a ch that the construction was observed to be built within substantial counfer Rules, the approved plans and specifications, and other supporting and diligence was used in the mpliance and intent of the 401 ng materials.

 Signature: Date:

-Engineer's Certification

-Partial Final
+Engineer's Certification Partial Final

-I, , as a duly registered Professional Engineer in the State of North Carolina, having been authorized to observe (periodically, weekly, full time) the construction of the project, for the Permittee hereby state that, to the best of my abilities, due care and diligence was used in the observation of the construction such that the construction was observed to be built within substantial compliance and intent of the 401 Water Quality Certification and Buffer Rules, the approved plans and specifications, and other supporting materials.
+pest of my abilities, due care and d , as a duly registered Professional Engineer in the Statically, weekly, full time) the construction of the project, for the Permit diligence was used in the observation of the construction such that the note and intent of the 401 Water Quality Certification and Buffer Rule g materials. construction was observed to

 Signature Registration No.

-Date
+Date -